ldorozco87/fe-boilerplate/README.md

 <div align="center">

-**[⭐ Star this repo](https://github.com/your-username/nextjs-boilerplate)** if you found it helpful!
+**[⭐ Star this repo](https://github.com/your-org/nextjs-boilerplate)** if you found it helpful!

-Made with ❤️ by the Next.js Boilerplate Team
+Made with ❤️ by the Frontend Architecture Team

 </div>